Memory Augmented Neural Network Adaptive Controllers: Performance and Stability: External Working Memory Augmentation for Estimation

-Next, we introduce a definition on the equivalence of two NNs which will be used to state the initial condition of the dynamics corresponding to the two estimators. \begin{definition} {\it Two neural networks are input-output equivalent provided their input-output map $f_1(.)$ and $f_2(.)$ satisfy $f_1(\tilde{x}) = f_2(\tilde{x})$ for all $\tilde{x}$.} \end{definition}
+Next, we introduce a definition on the equivalence of two NNs which we will use to define the initial condition of the dynamics corresponding to the two estimators. \begin{definition} {\it Two neural networks are input-output equivalent provided their input-output map $f_1(\cdot)$ and $f_2(\cdot)$ satisfy $f_1(\tilde{x}) = f_2(\tilde{x})$ for all $\tilde{x}$.} \end{definition}

 In the remainder of this section, we analyze the performance advantages of the memory based estimator.
 The performance advantage for the memory based estimator arises from the memory term $M_r$ that is added to the hidden layer of the estimator.
-This works particularly well when the variations in $V$ are much faster than the variations in $\tilde{x}$.
-In the following, we model the variation of $V, \delta$ and $\tilde{x}$ and the dynamics of the estimators as a two timescale system, where $V, \delta$ can vary fast and $\tilde{x}$ varies slowly.
+This works particularly well when the variations in {$S_t$} are much faster than the variations in $\tilde{x}$.
+In the following, we model the variation of {$S_t, \delta_t$} and $\tilde{x}$ and the dynamics of the estimators as a two timescale system, where {$S_t, \delta_t$} can vary fast and $\tilde{x}$ varies slowly.
 The scaling $\epsilon ( \ll 1)$ controls the slow variation rate.
-The measurable function $\tilde{d}_f = (d_f,\delta_d): \mathbb{R}_{\geq 0} \rightarrow \mathcal{V}_f \subset \mathbb{R}^{n\times N}$ is the rate of change (or disturbance) of the hidden layer weight $V$ and $\delta$, and the measurable function $d_s: \mathbb{R}_{\geq 0} \rightarrow \mathcal{V}_{s}$ models the rate of change of the input signal $\tilde{x}$.
+The measurable function $\tilde{d}_f = (d_f, \delta_d): \mathbb{R}_{\geq 0} \rightarrow \mathcal{V}_f \subset \mathbb{R}^{n\times N}$ is the rate of change (or disturbance) of the hidden layer weight {$V_t$} and {$\delta_t$}, and the measurable function $d_s: \mathbb{R}_{\geq 0} \rightarrow \mathcal{V}_{s}$ models the rate of change of the input signal $\tilde{x}$.

 The equations governing the overall dynamics of the estimator without memory are given by